 Use pictures and videos from your workplace to prove that diversity is a real goal of your company’s.
 Use data and infographics to show that you make a conscious effort to combat bias.

-What are some common mistakes on careers pages?
+What are some common career page mistakes?

 A careers page will boost your employer brand and bring you more and better candidates, as long as it’s well-designed.
 Careers page are ineffective if:

 - They’re hard-to-find.
 Make sure your careers page is easily accessible from your corporate site.
 Job seekers should be able to navigate to it in one click.
 Also, label your careers page link text clearly, with words like “Careers,” “We are hiring” and “Work with us.”

 - They’re outdated.
 Update your careers page regularly.
 It’s a good practice that will improve your candidate experience.
 You’ll also stop receiving applications for roles that have already been filled.

 - They’re nonfunctional.
 Broken links, large application forms and non-responsive design repel candidates.
 Make sure candidates have a positive experience when visiting your careers page and can easily access all sections.